joeylgutierrez/user-ui/README.md

 application uses Angular 12 and Typescript.

 ## Quick Start & Documentation
-To get started you will need to install all the dependencies.
-First change directories to 'demo' and run
+To get started you will need to install all the dependencies
 ```shell
 npm install
 ```